 - Fees: Think about standard rates, transaction fees, monthly fees, monthly minimum requirements, maximum charges, penalties for returned checks, and extra fees.
 PayPal, for example, charges extra for its virtual terminal, whereas Helcim offers this for free.

-- Tools: Be sure the payment processor provides you with the tools you need.
+- Tools: Be sure the payment processor provides the necessary tools.
 If you plan on accepting ACH payments using sales or ecommerce software, be sure the processor integrates with it.

 Step 3: Apply for an ACH Payment Account

-To receive ACH accounts directly or to send out ACH payments of your own, you need a US bank account; otherwise, the ACH system will process the payment as an international bank transfer to your non-US account.
-This could result in conversion or other fees as your bank determines.
-We recommend Chase, which offers business accounts, ACH processing, other payment processing, and more.
+If you do not have a US business bank account yet or your existing account does not allow ACH transfers, you will need to open a US business account.
+Otherwise, the ACH system will process the payment as an international bank transfer to your non-US account.
+This could result in conversion or other fees, as your bank determines.
+We recommend Chase, which offers business accounts, ACH processing, and other payment processing.

-Setting up ACH payments on your application or through an invoice is often as simple as clicking a button to activate the option.
-Once it’s set up, your customer will have to provide their bank account information.
+If you’ve chosen to use a payment processor, enabling ACH payments on your application or through an invoice is often as simple as clicking a button to activate the option or configuring some settings in your account.
+Once it’s set up, your customer needs to provide their bank account information.

 Step 5: Get Payment Details & Authorization From Your Customers

-If you are using a payment processor, it will handle the transaction details for you, getting the customer’s bank account information and arranging the transfer.
-It then sends the payment request to the customer’s bank, takes the payment and, after processing, transfers the money to your account (minus processing fees).
+You only need this step if you use a payment processor.
+It will handle the transaction details for you by getting the customer’s bank account information through a virtual terminal, an invoice, or a payment link, and then arranging the transfer.
+Your processor then sends the payment request to the customer’s bank, takes the payment, and after processing, transfers the money to your account (minus processing fees).
 It’s as easy as accepting credit card payments.